digimokan/ans_plbk_freebsd_userg/.github/README.md

 │ │
 │ ├─┬ host_vars/
 │ │ │
+│ │ └── vars.yml          # proxy vars used by playbook, point to vault.yml vars
 │ │ └── vault.yml         # encrypted vault variables used by playbook.yml
 │ │
 │ ├─┬ roles/